-- A: Fingerprint services are from 8:00 am – 11:30am daily.
-There may be exceptions due to availability of personnel (call (956) 681-2092 to ensure fingerprints will be conducted on any particular day).
+- A: Fingerprint services are from 8:00 am – 11:00 am (Monday – Friday).
+There may be exceptions due to availability of personnel.
+You can call (956) 681-2092 to ensure fingerprints will be conducted on any particular day.

 - Q: How do I become a police officer?

 - A: Visit our Training Unit link for additional information on how to become a police officer for the City of McAllen or contact the Training Unit at (956) 681-2130.